sftcd/witidtm/README.md

 ## Lecture/Online Session Schedule

+This year the module is fully in-person, with no streaming and no recordings.

-Our regular lecture slots are:
+Our lecture slots are:

 - Tuesday 1000-1050, Museum building, M20
 - Thursday 1600-1750, Lloyd building, M20

 We have labs in ORI LG36 on Thursday 22nd and 29th September instead of lectures.
+[Here's](lectures/2022-2023/map-2-lg36.png) a map of TCD showing where to find LG36, and [here's](lectures/2022-2023/oriLG.png) a diagram showing where the door is (it's non-obvious:-).

 We'll still do an online "office hours" session on Monday's at 1100, just drop in to the "Monday office hours" blackboard session, and chat as you want.

-You can still also join sessions online via the [blackboard collaborate ultra](https://tcd.blackboard.com/webapps/collab-ultra/tool/collabultra?course_id=_74933_1) tool, and review recordings as before.
+You can join sessions online via the [blackboard collaborate ultra](https://tcd.blackboard.com/webapps/collab-ultra/tool/collabultra?course_id=_74933_1) tool.

 ## Materials